pbmoses/grafana-crossplane/README.md

 ## Creating the providerConfig

 Provider Configs are Custom Resources in Kubernetes that allow the provider to interact with the API.
-In this case, `crossplane-provider-grafana` and the `Grfana Cloud` API(s).
+In this case, `crossplane-provider-grafana` and the `Grafana Cloud` API(s).

 ```
 kind: ProviderConfig